cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ### Proposal
 The homepage is one of the main features in the Firefox app and we want to contiously improve and enhance the experience for our users.
 There was a time when our homepage code caused app crashes every other week.
 To put out the fire, the team implemented temporary patches and band-aid fixes to help stabilize the application.
 However, these fixes were never intended to be long term solutions, as they make the code brittle and difficult to update.

 Knowing that in the near future we want to experiment on the homepage, we took this opportunity to propose rebuilding the homepage instead of refactoring it.
 Therefore, a proposal was written to compare the two options with a recommendation to rebuild the homepage, which was eventually approved.

-While refactoring allows code changes to land in production sooner and give quicker results, in the long-term, the rebuilding option will save us from investing time in untangling code, pulling apart dependencies, and handling unknowns that arise when refactoring.
+While refactoring allows code changes to land in production sooner and give quicker results, in the long-term it will net the following benefits:
+- less dev time in untangling code
+- less effort in pulling apart dependencies
+- avoid encountering unknowns that arise when refactoring

 By investing in a complete rebuild, we ensure the homepage will not only perform better but also be a make it easier for future development and feature expansion.

-With the approval, we began the start of the hompage rebuild project.
+With the approval, we began the homepage rebuild project.

 ### Goal
 The main goal of the project was to rebuild the homepage by integrating Redux for state management and using diffable data source to allow the UI to respond better to changes in the underlying data.
 Previously, the homepage was reloading an unnecessary large amount of times which also caused poor user experience such as flickering icons and diffable data source solves this by making updates on differences.